nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # Introduction

-Welcome to the REal-Time User Guide!
+Welcome to the Real-Time User Guide!

-REal-Time is a desktop application for _Real-Estate agents_ to manage client information, schedule meetings, and track client offers and listings.
+Real-Time is a desktop application for _Real-Estate agents_ to manage client information, schedule meetings, and track client offers and listings.

-_[More to be added]_

-## About REal-Time
+## About Real-Time

 It is optimized for use via a Command Line Interface ([CLI](#Glossary)) while still having the benefits of a Graphical User Interface ([GUI](#Glossary)).
-If you can type fast, REal-Time can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, Real-Time can get your contact management tasks done faster than traditional GUI apps.

 ## Fun fact
-The **"REa"** in **REal-Time** stands for _Real-Estate agents_, which is the intended target user of our application!
+The **"Rea"** in **Real-Time** stands for _Real-Estate agents_, which is the intended target user of our application!

 ## Using this guide

-Now that you have read the introduction and learnt about what our product does, get started in using REal-Time by following the guide provided in the [Quick Start](#quick-start) section.
+Now that you have read the introduction and learnt about what our product does, get started in using Real-Time by following the guide provided in the [Quick Start](#quick-start) section.
 Otherwise,
-* If you are still unsure of the commands used in REal-Time, the [Command Summary](#command-summary) is a good place to start.
+* If you are still unsure of the commands used in Real-Time, the [Command Summary](#command-summary) is a good place to start.
-* The [Prefix Summary](#prefix-summary) and [Glossary](#glossary) are also great places to understand REal-Time better.
+* The [Prefix Summary](#prefix-summary) and [Glossary](#glossary) are also great places to understand Real-Time better.
 * If you are a developer and would like to help improve our product, take a look at our [Developer Guide](https://ay2223s1-cs2103t-w15-2.github.io/tp/DeveloperGuide.html).